It's a bit tricky to explain what exactly a file system is in just one sentence.

 Journaling file systems record every operation that’s about to happen in the physical layer but hasn’t happened yet.

 The main purpose is to keep track of the changes that haven't yet been committed to the file system physically.

-The journal is a special allocation on disk where each write attempt is first stored as a transaction.
+The journal is a special allocation on the disk where each writing attempt is first stored as a transaction.

 Once the data is physically placed on the storage device, the change is committed to the filesystem.

-In case of a system failure, the file system will detect the incomplete transaction and rolls it back as if it never happened.
+In case of a system failure, the file system will detect the incomplete transaction and roll it back as if it never happened.